filipw01/wordpress-dockerized/README.md

 docker-compose down
 `

+If you want to restart docker-compose with just one command use

+`
+    docker-compose restart
+`

 Once you've run docker containers they will restart after your computer boots up.
 You can disable it by deleting `restart: always` inside docker-compose.yml
 ## Executing commands inside container
 You can get list of currently running containers with